-Microsoft Project Server 2019 is the latest version of the proven server-based tool for project and portfolio management.
+Microsoft Project Server 2019 is the penultimate version of the proven server-based tool for project and portfolio management.
 The latest version is Microsoft Project Server Subscription Edition.
-As with Project Server 2016, the latest version is a feature of Microsoft SharePoint.
+As with Project Server 2016, the 2019 version is a feature of Microsoft SharePoint.
 You will install SharePoint 2019 and activate Project Server 2019 after purchasing the licenses.

 Project Server 2019 is a copy of Project Online as of May 2018.
-The new features in Project Server 2019 are:
+The additional features in Project Server 2019 compared to version 2016 are:

 More on the new Project Server 2019 features.

 Important note: So far, the functions for agile planning methods have not been included in Version 2019.
 These can be found in the new Project for the Web (Project Plan 1) and the Project Online Desktop Client (Project Plan 3).